Helena van Essen

 Photo: Wikimedia Commons

-Irish farmers have been leasing their land for centuries from English noble landowners.
-They chiefly grow potatoes, the main food of the poor Irish population.
-The fact that the potato harvest fails three times between 1845 and 1850 is, therefore, a catastrophe.
+Irish farmers have been leasing their land from English noble landowners for centuries.
+They mainly grow potatoes, the staple food of Ireland’s poor.
+So when the potato harvest fails three times in quick succession between 1845 and 1850, it is catastrophic.
 Countless farmers can no longer pay the rent and are evicted from their land.
-In addition, the English export Irish grain and dairy products on a large scale to England.
+Moreover, the English export large quantities of Irish grain and dairy products to England.
 The result is a great famine that kills a million poor Irish people.
-Another million are forced to emigrate, mainly to America.
+Another million Irishmen are forced to emigrate, mainly to America.

 ‘The death of innocent’